What is a Program Coordinator?

-This position requires the ability to: travel within the service area (including mountain regions); sit at a desk for extended periods of times using the computer, telephone, and e-mail systems; lift 50 pounds; lead meetings & speak in public; and familiarity & comfort with high alpine, winter environments.
+This position requires the ability to: travel within the service area (including mountain regions); sit at a desk for extended periods of times using the computer, telephone, and e-mail systems; lift 50 pounds; lead meetings and speak in public; and familiarity and comfort with high alpine, winter environments.

-Provides management for an education, research &/or operations program/project, recommending goals, assessing feasibility and ongoing performance & providing day-to-day oversight of administrative & operational functions.
+Provides management for an education, research, and/or operations program/project, recommending goals, assessing feasibility and ongoing performance, and providing day-to-day oversight of administrative and operational functions.

 The Phonathon Program Coordinator is responsible for the day-to-day management of the Phonathon program, including: hiring, training, scheduling, and firing student callers; managing the automated calling software (CampusCall); and preparing statistical reports to track performance of students and calling segments.